claranet/tfwrapper/README.md

     credentials:
       profile: my-state-aws-profile # should be configured in .aws/config
 azure:
+  # This backend use storage keys for authentication
   - name: "azure-backend"
     general:
       subscription_id: "xxxxxxx" # the Azure account to use for state storage
       resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
       storage_account_name: "tfstatesxxxxx"
-  # This backend use storage keys for authentication
   - name: "azure-alternative"
     general:
       subscription_id: "xxxxxxx" # the Azure account to use for state storage
       resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
       storage_account_name: "tfstatesxxxxx"
+  # This backend use service principal credentials
+  - name: "azure-service-principal"
+    general:
+      subscription_id: "xxxxxxx" # the Azure account to use for state storage
+      resource_group_name: "tfstates-xxxxx-rg" # The Azure resource group with state storage
+      storage_account_name: "tfstatesxxxxx"
+    credentials:
+      profile: my-state-azure-profile # should be configured in .azurerm/config.yml
   # This backend use Azure AD authentication
   - name: "azure-ad-auth"
     general: